How gambling affects your life

 Papyrus: HopelineUK: 0800 068 4141 or www.papyrus-uk.org

-Having a gambling problem can be very all-consuming, and as well as the effect on the gamblers themselves, it can have a devastating impact on their relationships with other people.
+Experiencing gambling harm can be very all-consuming, and as well as the effect on the gamblers themselves, it can have a devastating impact on their relationships with other people.
 Do you recognise any of the following?

 - Arguing more with your partner or family, especially about money